Public-Health-Scotland/R-Resources/posit_workbench_and_kubernetes.md

 ![image](https://user-images.githubusercontent.com/45657289/205252509-c73587ae-f9a8-410b-aef5-f53e5a2f011d.png)

 - Highlighted in yellow is the cluster that the session will run on.
-For now, we have one cluster called "Kubernetes", so there's nothing to change here.
+The Posit Workbench environment consists of one cluster called "Kubernetes".
 - Highlighted in green are the CPU and memory parameters for your session.
+These can be configured to suit the compute demands of your script.
 - Highlighted in blue are the maximum values for CPU and memory that you are permitted to request for your session.
+These values are dependent on the profile that you have been assigned to (described in more detail below).

 #### CPUs ####

 The Central Processing Unit (CPU) is the primary component of a computer that executes instructions.

-On cloud computing platforms, CPUs are virtualised (vCPUs) and represent a portion or share of the underlying physical CPU that is assigned to a particular virtual machine (VM).
+In Posit Workbench you can request a number of CPUs that your session will be able to use, however as the deployment is on a cloud computing platform, we aren't requesting physical CPUs, but *virtual* CPUs (vCPUs).

+Physical CPUs can have multiple *cores*, and on those cores, multiple *threads* can be executed simultaneously.

+Take the Intel XEON E-2288G for example which has 1 physical CPU, made up of 8 cores, each of which can execute up to 16 threads.
+We can calculate how many vCPUs this gives us as follows:

+<div align="center">(16 threads x 8 cores) x 1 CPU = 128 vCPUs</div>

+Therefore, when we request 1 CPU in Posit Workbench, we are actually requesting 1 vCPU, which is the equivalent of 1 thread of execution on the physical CPU.

-The best way to think about how this works in practice for Post Workbench sessions is this:
+Perhaps a simpler way to think about this is consider CPU requests in Posit Workbench as requesting a slice of processing time i.e.

-- 1 CPU represents 100% of the time on 1 vCPU - in other words, your session will, *if possible*, run at full speed.
+- 0.1 CPU = a 10% slice of processing time
-- 0.5 CPU represents 50% of the time on 1 vCPU - in other words, your session will, *if possible*, run at half speed.
+- 0.5 CPU = a 50% slice of processing time

-You can request any value up to 1 CPU to, in effect, select a speed at which your session should run.
+- 1.0 CPU = a whole slice of processing time

+But what happens when you request more than 1 CPU?
+Well, it's important to only do this when you are knowlingly and explicity going to be running code that *executes in parallel*.
+Parallel processing is a method of splitting up a large complex task, into lots of smaller simpler tasks, and running them simulatenously on multiple CPUs, thereby reducing the amount of time for processing.

+The less CPUs you request, the greater number of pods running Posit Workbench sessions can be squeezed onto a single node, thus minimising cost to PHS.
+If your analysis is simple or non-urgent, please consider requesting less than 1 CPU.

 #### Memory ####

+#### Profiles ####